 A blood clot is always dangerous, so you should stay aware of potential blood clots in your feet.
 However, knowing the causes and recognizing the symptoms will help you stay healthy and aware.

-What are the most common signs of a blood clot in the foot?
+What are the common symptoms of a blood clot in the foot?

 How is a blood clot in the foot diagnosed?

-How is a blood clot in the foot treated?
+Can a blood clot in the foot travel to other parts of the body?